MSW - Employee Portal - Microsoft Internal Project

-Alongside our senior designer, our design studio partnered with Microsoft’s internal communications team to deliver a new redesign for Microsoft’s internal portal, which receives approximately 1,000,000 visits per month.
+Alongside our senior designer, our design studio partnered with Microsoft’s internal communications team to deliver a new redesign for Microsoft’s internal portal, which receives approximately hundreds of thousands of visits per month.
 I delivered wireframes and high-fidelity mock-ups for this project.RoleUX Designer DateOctober 2016 to January 2017 (3 months) ForRedesigning MSW, the internal portal used by Microsoft employees worldwide.

 MSW is the employee portal for Microsoft, visited by approximately one million Microsoft employees and contractors per month.
 This site acts as a tool for people to find all things Microsoft-related, including events around campus, daily Microsoft news, and more.